Leinadj/leinadj.github.io/_posts/2024-01-22-Prediction Intervals for Time Series.md

 What does that mean?
 That means, when getting a prediction, you get one predicted sample per timestamp.
 As a result, you do not get any information on how "certain" or "uncertain" the model is when predicting the future data points.
 As an enduser relying on the predicted data points, for example, in a financial forecasting scenario in a business department, knowing nothing about the "certainty" of the model can lead to huge problems.
 When basing decisions on the predicted data points, knowing when to trust the predictions and when to be careful is crucial for enduser adoption of the implemented machine learning forecast.

-Let's get the idea behing having prediction intervals instead of single-point predictions using an example.
+Let's get the idea behind having prediction intervals instead of single-point predictions using an example.
 The example dataset is about electricity demand forecasting and can be found here (https://raw.githubusercontent.com/scikit-learn-contrib/MAPIE/master/examples/data/demand_temperature.csv).

 The first figure shows single-point predictions made with a random forest regressor.